 The thing about ceiling fan pull-chains is that they’re not exactly convenient.
 That’s because, at the risk of stating the obvious, they’re hanging from the ceiling.
 If you have high vaulted ceilings or a fan that’s hanging over a kitchen table, it can be pretty hard to reach the pull-chain.
 This is especially true if you’re physically handicapped.
-While you could probably extend it by tying shoelaces to the pull-chain, there’s a more convenient and less ridiculous option: remotes.
+While you could probably extend it by tying shoelaces to the pull-chain, there’s a more convenient and less ridiculous option: a ceiling fan remote.

 Pros: Universal remote.
 Has a timer setting, speed settings, and light controls.

 Cons: Installation can be difficult.
-Receiver may not fit in every fan.
+Receiver may not fit with every fan.
 No reverse feature.